zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/bluetooth-dev.rst

 run an application with a physical controller.
 For the virtual controller refer to :ref:`bluetooth_virtual_posix`.

-Simulated nRF52 with BabbleSim
+Simulated nRF5x with BabbleSim
 ==============================

 .. note::
    This is currently only available on GNU/Linux

+The :ref:`nrf52_bsim <nrf52_bsim>` and :ref:`nrf5340bsim <nrf5340bsim>` boards,
+are simulated target boards
-The :ref:`nrf52_bsim board <nrf52_bsim>`, is a simulated target board which emulates the necessary peripherals of a nrf52 SOC to be able to develop and test BLE applications.
+which emulate the necessary peripherals of a nRF52/53 SOC to be able to develop and test BLE applications.
-This board, uses:
+These boards, use:

-   * `BabbleSim`_ to simulate the nrf52 modem and the radio environment.
+   * `BabbleSim`_ to simulate the nRF5x modem and the radio environment.
-   * The POSIX arch to emulate the processor.
+   * The POSIX arch and native simulator to emulate the processor, and run natively on your host.
-   * `Models of the nrf52 HW <https://github.com/BabbleSim/ext_NRF52_hw_models/>`_
+   * `Models of the nrf5x HW <https://github.com/BabbleSim/ext_NRF_hw_models/>`_

 Just like with the :ref:`native_sim <native_sim>` target, the build result is a normal Linux executable.
-You can find more information on how to run simulations with one or several devices in
+You can find more information on how to run simulations with one or several devices in either of :ref:`these boards's documentation <nrf52bsim_build_and_run>`.
-:ref:`this board's documentation <nrf52bsim_build_and_run>`

-Currently, only :ref:`Combined builds
+With the :ref:`nrf52_bsim <nrf52_bsim>`, only :ref:`Combined builds
 <bluetooth-build-types>` are possible, as this board does not yet have
 any models of a UART, or USB which could be used for an HCI interface towards another real or simulated device.

+With the :ref:`nrf5340bsim <nrf5340bsim>`, you can build with either, both controller and host on its network core, or, with the network core running only the controller, the application core running the host and your application, and the HCI transport over IPC.

 Initialization
 **************